HumabHatterZed/InscryptionAPI/docs/wiki/index.md

 ## Custom Pelts

-You can use the API to add custom pelts that can be used with the Trapper and Trader.
+You can now make custom pelts that can be used with the Trapper and Trader using the API's PeltManager.
-This is done using the PeltManager, which will allow you to take a custom card and make it tradeable.

-By default, the cost of your pelt will be equal to the sum of its base price plus the current region tier, but this can be changed if so desired.
 ```csharp
 // Before creating a custom pelt, you'll need to create the actual pelt card.
 CardInfo bonePeltInfo = CardManager.New(YourPluginGuid, "Bone Pelt", "Bone Pelt", atk: 0, hp: 2);